test388/nycicarusdev/index.md

 <div class="tile">
   <h2 class="post-title">Reclaiming History</h2>
   <p class="post-excerpt">What do Martin Luther King, Nina Simone, Issac Newton, Virgina Woolf, Pablo Picasso, Sigmund Freud, and Abraham Lincoln have in common?
+They are all one of us.
 The history of brilliance in madness is our history.</p>
 </div><!-- /.tile -->

 <div class="tile">